DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv19 App - Added the Latest ISV Licence Control with fix to Free Trials in Public Environments.

+- BCv19 App - The SD Document pack permission set was changed from an xml file to an extension object.

+- BCv19 App - The Product Activation page was changed to disable the Activate button unless a Product Key is filled in order to avoid an error being raised.

 ### 3.4.1

 #### Enhancements